Let's Not Fall in Love: Commercial performance

 "Let's Not Fall in Love" sold 314,944 digital copies in its first week on the Gaon Chart, the fourth highest first week sales of 2015, and peaked at number one in both the Digital and Download charts.
 The song debuted at the third position on the Streaming Chart with over 4.797 million streams, the fourth on Mobile Chart and eleventh on BGM Chart.
 By the end of 2016, the song received nearly 1,400,000 digital downloads in South Korea.

 The single charted first on Billboard's World Digital Songs chart, being it the group's third number one on the chart which made them the Korean act with the most songs that topped the World Digital Songs, along with Psy.
 In Taiwan, the song ranked fifth on the most popular Korean singles list of 2015 by music streaming service KKBOX.

 Music video

 Acting as a complement of the lyrics, the music video highlights the happiness of falling in love through the use of bright colours, and fun and innocent depictions of dates, which is contradicted by the close up shots that emphasise the member's worried faces.
 While the under exposed and dreamy tone reflects the video as fragments of a memory.
 The pastel-colored, dreamlike video features the five members running around a hazily-lit school courtyard, each taking on the role of boyfriend to five different models.
-Ha Yeon-soo, Lauren Tse, Kim Yoon-hye, Seo Yea-ji, and Lee Ho-jung (actress) played the girlfriends of T.O.P, Taeyang, Daesung, G-Dragon, and Seungri, respectively.
+Ha Yeon-soo, Lauren Tse, Kim Yoon-hye, Seo Yea-ji, and Lee Ho-jung played the girlfriends of T.O.P, Taeyang, Daesung, G-Dragon, and Seungri, respectively.